I don’t get a lot of questions from readers, but lately, I’ve gotten a few good ones that I’ve decided to answer and elaborate on.

 My simple answer would be, “As much time as you can!”

 Do I think everyone will enjoy visiting for days?
-Absolutely not, but if you love art, or history, I don’t see how you could go wrong by allocating a minimum of three hours to the Metropolitan Museum of Art if you happen to be visiting the Big Apple.
+Absolutely not, but if you love art or history, I don’t see how you could go wrong by allocating a minimum of three hours to the Metropolitan Museum of Art during a visit to the Big Apple.

 Don’t let the crowds scare you.